robertdebock/terraform-azurerm-azurerm_network_interface/README.md

-# Terraform azurerm_network_security_rule module.
+# Terraform azurerm_network_interface module.

-A Terraform module to create an azurerm_network_security_rule on Azure.
+A Terraform module to create an azurerm_network_interface on Azure.